Jbleezy/BO2-Reimagined/README.md

 * Changed background color of Maxis Drone parts on HUD from green to orange
 * Moved challenge medals and tablet icon above health bar and zone name
 * Added attachment name on HUD for upgraded attachment weapons
+* Increased volume of crafting sound and item pick up sound
 * Generators: increased capture reward points from 100 to 200
 * Generators: always give back refund points if player was in the generator zone when captured
 * Generators: recapture round zombies only drop Max Ammo if killed before taking first generator